Sylvester Sledge Torbert

 - Sylvester Sledge Torbert died on 20 September 1972 at age 74 in Demopolis, Marengo County, Alabama.

-- He was buried at Old Spring Hill Methodist Cemetery in Marengo County, Alabama.
+- He was interred at Old Spring Hill Methodist Cemetery, Marengo County, Alabama.

 - A single grave marker identifies the graves of Sylvester Sledge Torbert and Mary Bert Thomas.